You can now buy the classic A.F.0210. strap

 Military watch enthusiasts have attempted to recreate the strap to complement their watches, but have been hampered by the inability to find both the cotton webbing, and the correct shouldered buckles.
 During these attempts, a desire for wider hommage straps has also surfaced.

-Soon, a crowdfunding site will be launched to overcome these problems, and the classic strap could be yours, either as a faithful reproduction, or as a wider hommage strap.
+Now a crowdfunding site has been launched to overcome these problems, and the classic strap could be yours, either as a faithful reproduction, or as a wider hommage strap.

 Previous attempts at reproducing the A.F.0210. watch strap have hit hurdles, primarily as the webbing is no longer in production, and the original shouldered buckles are not available.